Teaching Tips for IP Trial Lawyers

 By mentioning this famous artist, the expert will have again introduced subject matter with which jurors are familiar (Tool 2).
 And the fact that he tried yet failed at something will create intrigue (Tool 4) in jurors’ minds.

-“None of these inventors could have received a patent under U.S. law,” your expert could explain, “because none of them successfully ‘enabled’ their ideas.”
-She might add, “In other words, their ideas didn’t work.”
+“None of these inventors could have received a patent under US law,” your expert could explain, “because none of them successfully ‘enabled’ their ideas.”
+They might add, “In other words, their ideas didn’t work.”

-Now she would be using everyday language (Tool 1) to communicate with real-world people.
+Now the expert would be using everyday language (Tool 1) to communicate with real-world people.

-“But man’s quest for flight finally was achieved, on December 17, 1903,” she could continue, “when brothers Orville and Wilbur Wright built and, yes, successfully flew the first airplane.
+“But man’s quest for flight finally was achieved, on December 17, 1903,” they could continue, “when brothers Orville and Wilbur Wright built and, yes, successfully flew the first airplane.
 Unlike everyone before them, these two Ohio bicycle makers successfully ‘enabled’ the idea of a flying machine by making a machine that actually flew.
-As a result, the US Patent Office granted the Wright brothers a patent to protect their years of hard work from any imitators. ”
+As a result, the US Patent Office granted the Wright brothers a patent to protect their years of hard work from any imitators.”